projectcontour/contour/site/_guides/cert-manager.md

           servicePort: 8080
 ```

-The host name, `httpbin.davecheney.com` is a `CNAME` to the `gke.davecheney.com` record that was created in the first section.
+The host name, `httpbin.davecheney.com` is a `CNAME` to the `gke.davecheney.com` record that was created in the first section, and must be created in the same place as the `gke.davecheney.com` record was.
+That is, in your cloud provider.
 This lets requests to `httpbin.davecheney.com` resolve to the external IP address of the Contour service.
 They are then forwarded to the Contour pods running in the cluster: